deadc0de6/checkah/README.md

 # Config

 A few config examples are available under the [configs directory](/configs).
-Config file can be done in the following formats:
+Config file can be written in the following formats: yaml, json, toml, ini

-* yaml
-* json
-* toml
-* ini

 A config file is made of three main blocks: